Dial (soap)

-Dial is an American brand of soap and body wash manufactured by Henkel North American Consumer Goods, the American subsidiary of Henkel AG & Co.
+Dial is an American brand of soap, body wash and hand sanitizer manufactured by Henkel North American Consumer Goods, the American subsidiary of Henkel AG & Co.
 KGaA.
 It was the world's first antibacterial soap.

 History

-Dial was developed by a chemist from Armour and Company, a meat-packing company, and introduced in the Chicago market in 1948.
+Dial emerged as a result of a collaborative effort by a team of accomplished chemists that worked at Armour and Company, with Emmett Patrick Glynn as a key contributor.

+In 1948, their creation made its debut in the Chicago market as a product of Armour and Company, a well-established meat-packing company.
 Armour had produced soap since 1888; its laundry soap was made from tallow, a by-product of Armour's meat production processes.
 Dial was made antibacterial by the addition of hexachlorophene, referred to by the company as AT-7.
-The product was named Dial and promised "round-the-clock" protection against the odor caused by perspiration.
+The product was named Dial and claimed to provide "round-the-clock" protection against the odor caused by perspiration.